MEDIA GUIDES / Bulk Image Resize

 Automatically Resize and Crop Images in Java with Cloudinary

-A cloud-based service for managing images and videos, Cloudinary offers a generous free-forever subscription plan.
-While on that platform, you can upload your images, and apply built-in effects, filters, and modifications.
-You can also resize images automatically, focusing on the most important elements with AI, or adapt them to your website design without having to manually crop or scale them.
+Cloudinary, a cloud-based service for managing images and videos, offers a generous free-forever subscription plan.
+On this platform, you can upload your images, apply built-in effects, filters, and modifications.
+You can also automatically resize images, focus on the most important elements using AI, or adapt them to your website design without the need to manually crop or scale them.

 You can set the target dimensions of your resized image by specifying width, height, and/or the target aspect ratio as qualifiers of your resize transformation.